Parentification

 • relationship struggles

-Parentification is often connected to guilt and innocence.
+Parentification is often deeply connected to guilt.

-The child may feel:
+Children may unconsciously feel:

 • guilty for separating

-• guilty for having needs
+• guilty for disappointing parents

-• guilty for disappointing the parent
+• guilty for becoming independent

-• responsible for the parent’s happiness or suffering
+• responsible for parental happiness

 • over-function in relationships